Krishna Shroff

-Krishna Shroff (born 21 January 1993) is an Indian entrepreneur, documentary filmmaker, television personality, and social media influencer.
+Krishna Shroff (born 21 January 1993) is an Indian entrepreneur, documentary filmmaker, and television personality.
 She is the founder of Matrix Fight Night.
 She is the younger sister of actor Tiger Shroff and the daughter of actor Jackie Shroff and film producer Ayesha Dutt.
-In 2024, she participated at Fear Factor: Khatron Ke Khiladi 14 as a contestant where she emerged as the runner-up.

 Early and Personal Life

 Krishna Shroff was born on 21 January 1993 in Mumbai, Maharashtra, India.
 She completed her education at the American School of Mumbai.
 She then went on to complete her bachelor's degree in film production at SAE Institute in Dubai.
 She is the younger sister of Bollywood actor Tiger Shroff and the daughter of actor Jackie Shroff and film producer Ayesha Dutt.

-Shroff has been in long-term relationship with and is engaged to Abdul Azim Badakhshi, a professional MMA fighter from Afghanistan.
+Shroff has been in a long-term relationship with and is engaged to Abdul Azim Badakhshi, a professional MMA fighter from Afghanistan.

 Career

 In 2024, she participated in the reality show Fear Factor: Khatron Ke Khiladi 14 on Colors TV.
-In 2025, she participated in the reality show "Chhoriyan Chali Gaon" on Zee Tv.
+In 2025, she participated in the reality show Chhoriyan Chali Gaon on Zee TV.

 Shroff has also produced a documentary about the lives of transgender individuals.
 She owns the MMA Matrix fitness center in Mumbai, which focuses on mixed martial arts training and overall fitness.
 She has also worked as a basketball coach for young athletes.

-Shroff maintains an active presence on social media, sharing her fitness routines, professional endeavors, and personal insights with her followers.
-She has been featured on the covers of several fashion and fitness magazines.
+Shroff has been featured on the covers of several fashion and fitness magazines.